treeman/jonashietala/drafts/the_t-342_keyboard_layout.markdown

 It's been 6 months since my last update on the [T-34] keyboard layout, and I've made some changes I'd like to document here.

 As seen in the heatmap above, the layout seems quite decent.
 There's still an issue with `j` and `k` being too prominent (because I'm a Vim jk-spammer).
-I don't have a good fix for it layout wise, I think I "just" need to get better Vim habits.
+I don't have a good fix for it layout wise---maybe a `j` and `m` swap---but mainly I think I "just" need to get better Vim habits.

 There's also a hand imbalance, but I don't feel it's an issue for me as I have problems with RSI on my right hand, so having the left hand do a little more work is even a positive.